sourcegraph/about/blogposts/strange-loop-2019-beyond-alt-text-trends-in-online-accessibility.md

   - if your target audience and content reading level do not match
 - [HemingwayApp](http://www.hemingwayapp.com/) is a tool that you can use to test the readability of your sentences or paragraphs.

-## Accessibility culture where you work
+## Accessibility culture where you work, what YOU can do

 ### EVERYONE NEEDS TRAINING